liatdavid2/protect-llm-models/README.md

 The API exposes a single `/chat` endpoint and measures latency for every stage.

-**Latency note:** Tested on a 5-year-old laptop; production hardware should be faster.
+**Latency note: Tested on a 5-year-old laptop, production hardware should be much faster.**

 ## Datasets